dougshidong/PHiLiP/INSTALL.md

 git pull --recurse-submodules
 git submodule update --recursive
 ~~~~
-The deal.II library is already installed in `/project/rrg-nadaraja-ac/Libraries/dealii/install`.
+For Beluga, the deal.II library is already installed in `/project/rrg-nadaraja-ac/Libraries/dealii/install`; install paths for other clusters are included in `job_compile_PHiLiP.sh`.
 The required modules were installed by Bart Oldeman from Compute Canada's team through modules.
 Therefore, simply put the following line in your .bashrc and source it.
 ~~~~
 module --force purge
 module load StdEnv/2020